madtheorist/madtheorist/README.md

 ## 👋 Hi there!
 I'm Jesse :)

 I'm a data scientist based in London.
-I currently work at [Abound](https://www.getabound.com/about-us), a growing fintech company in the consumer lending space, where I develop software in Python and SQL for credit risk modelling and pricing.
+I currently work at [Abound](https://www.getabound.com/about-us), a growing fintech company in the consumer lending space, where I develop software for credit risk modelling and pricing.
 Prior to this, I worked as a data science consultant at Deloitte, building route optimisation software for a telecoms client.
 I hold an integrated master's degree in physics from Oxford University, graduating with first class honours in 2023.

+You can also find me on [LinkedIn](https://www.linkedin.com/in/jesse-xijia-wang).

 **Skills**: